-: The Mehendi ceremony is held at the home of the bride a couple of days before marriage.
-The female relatives of the girl smear her with turmeric paste to bring out the glow in her complexion and then Mehendi is applied on the hands of the bride.
+The Mehendi ceremony in Muslim wedding is held at the home of the bride a couple of days before marriage.
+The female relatives of the girl smear her with turmeric paste to bring out the glow in the bride’s complexion and then Mehendi is applied on the hands of the bride.
 The event reflects a festive feeling and the women attending the ritual sing traditional songs.
-According to the pre marriage customs, the bride is not allowed to step out of the house for the next few days until her marriage.
+According to the pre-marriage customs, the bride is not allowed to step out of the house for the next few days until her marriage.
 The bride’s cousins sometimes apply a dot of Mehendi on the palm of the groom.

-The Nikaah or the Muslim wedding ceremony can be conducted at the home of the bride or the groom, or at any other suitable venue.
+The ‘Nikaah’ or the main Muslim wedding ceremony can be conducted at the home of the bride or the groom, or at any other suitable venue.
 A Maulvi or the priest in the presence of close family members and relatives conducts the ceremony of Nikaah.
 In orthodox Muslim communities, the men and women sit separately.
-Walis or the father of the bride and of the bridegroom plays a vital role in the ceremony.
-The Maulvi reads some selected verses from Quran and the Nikaah is considered complete after the Ijab-e-Qubul, which means the proposal and acceptance.
+The Maulvi reads some selected verses from holy Quran and the Nikaah is considered complete after the Ijab-e-Qubul, which means the proposal and acceptance.
 The groom proposes and the bride conveys her assent.
 The mutual consent of the bride and groom is of great importance for the marriage in order to make it legal.
-The senior members of the two families sit together and decide the amount of Mahr or the nuptial gift on the day of the wedding.
-The Mahr is an obligatory amount of money given by the groom`s family to the bride.
-The Nikahnama is a document in which the marriage contract is registered.
-To legalise it, the signature of the bridegroom, the bride, the Walis, and the Maulvi is compulsory.
-The next stage in a Muslim wedding includes receiving of blessings of the groom from the senior women members by offering them his salaam..
+The ‘Nikahnama’ is a document in which the marriage contract is registered.
+To legalise it, the signature of the bridegroom, the bride, the Walis (father of both the bride and groom) and the Maulvi is compulsory.
+The next stage in a Muslim wedding includes receiving of blessings of the groom from the senior women members by offering them his ‘Salaam’.

+The senior members of the two families sit together and decide the amount of ‘Mahr’ or the nuptial gift on the day of the wedding.
+The Mahr is an obligatory amount of money given by the groom’s family to the bride.

-Wedding Ceremony Rukshat is the custom, where the bride's family bids her a tearful farewell before she leaves her father's house for her husband's residence.
-The bride`s father gives her hand to her husband and requests him to protect and take good care of his daughter.
+Wedding Ceremony ‘Rukshat’ is the custom, where the bride's family bids her a tearful farewell before she leaves her father's house for her husband's residence.
 The custom of welcoming the bride is done at the groom's house.
-The Quran is held over the head the new daughter-in-law by the groom's mother and then she enters her new home.
-The Chauthi ceremony is conducted on the fourth day after the wedding, when the bride visits the home of her parents.
+The Quran is held over the head of the new daughter-in-law by the groom's mother and then she enters her new home.
+The ‘Chauthi’ ceremony is conducted on the fourth day after the wedding, when the bride visits the home of her parents.
 The bride receives a blissful welcome on this day.
-The Valimah is the lavish reception on behalf of the groom's family.
+The ‘Valimah’ is the lavish reception on behalf of the groom's family.
 It is a joyous occasion that brings together the two families, their relatives and other well-wishers.

 Muslim wedding rituals are some of the most simple and pleasant rituals, where the bride and the groom themselves enjoy amidst the merrymaking of their marriage.